bbc/bbc-a11y/guides/using/validating-a-website.md

-# Validating a website using bbc-a11y
+# Checking a website using bbc-a11y

 ## Installing bbc-a11y on your system